AqibMemon1/portfolio/content/authors/admin/_index.md

     url: https://www.tusas.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include aerial robotics, control systems and artificial intelligence.
+bio: My research interests include aerial robotics, control systems and  SLAM.

 # Interests to show in About widget
 interests: